How Much Does a Cyber Security Risk Assessment Cost in 2023?

 • Does the organization have internal expertise?
 If not, is the organization willing to invest in training to develop this capability?

 • Does the organization desire or require more frequent risks assessment than yearly?
-If so, it may be cheaper to invest in the internal capability.
+If so, it may be cheaper to invest in internal capability.

 • Can the internal assessor act independently and without bias?
 It is critical to be free of bias to make sure that risk is assessed appropriately.